radiocartographyenthusiast/Kinglet/README.md

 If you have, make sure you know where it's dumping <br>
  <br>
 <h3>Solo ISO Now Available!</h3> <br>
+Released ISO version may not always match repo version <br>
 Use Balena Etcher to flash the image to your micro sd card <br>
 <b>Default password included</b> since they wanted to change things<br>
 Default username:password is <b>rad</b>:<b>io</b> <br>